miladxdev/vanilla-music-player/README.md

 ## About the Project

-This project is a simple music player.
-You can listen to app default musics or add your local music files. 🎵
+This project is a singel page music player application.
+You can listen to the app default tracks or add your local musics 🎵

 ### Built With